Trump: US grounding Boeing 737 Max 8, 9 after Ethiopia crash

 - Nervous reaction to Ethiopian crash creates uncertainty for Boeing

-He says the safety of the American people is of “paramount concern.”
+Trump said the safety of the American people is of “paramount concern,” and added that the FAA would soon put out a statement on the action.

+Trump said the decision to ground the aircraft “didn’t have to be made, but we thought it was the right decision.”

+The president insisted the announcement was coordinated with aviation officials in Canada, U.S. carriers and aircraft manufacturer Boeing.